 Of course, I wanted to carefully avoid too much minty flavor.
 I started with a rich chocolate cupcake and made a basic vanilla buttercream.
-In the last step of the frosting process I added a ground-up peppermint candy cane.
+In the last step of the frosting process, I added a ground-up peppermint candy cane.
 This tinted the frosting to an almost pink color, which is fine by me.
 I topped them with additional ground up candy canes and two mini candy canes shaped into a heart.
-I then added a splash of confectioners sugar that looks like snow.
+I then added a splash of confectioner’s sugar that looks like snow.
 In my opinion, I threw on some fun.

 At first, I had some trouble with the icing.
 If you don’t have the proper tools it is harder to get them to come out right.
 I used a disposable icing bag with an icing tip.

 These bags come in handy!
 The picture on the box has another type of tip attached.
-These are smaller and would work, but for cupcakes I find it easier to use the larger tips.
+These are smaller and would work, but for cupcakes, I find it easier to use the larger tips.
 These are pretty sturdy bags that hold up well.

-Then simply place in bag.
+Then simply place the frosting tip inside the bag.

 I usually give a little tug to make sure the tip is secure and won’t slip out.
 Then I find it helpful to fold down the edges of the bag before scooping frosting in.
 Then I try to make sure there aren’t any air bubbles in the bag before icing.
 This will help you to frost smoothly and have neat and pretty frosted cupcakes.